monicaklopp/monicaklopp.github.io/_posts/2020-12-10-Pt-Whitney-Tank-Build-3.md

 ## Tank build progress

 The experimental tanks at Pt.
 Whitney are located downstairs, while the water heaters are located upstairs in the attic.

-After I installed the heaters, I connected them to a resevior tank upstaris.
+After I installed the heaters, I connected them to a reservoir tank upstairs.

 The setup is a follows:

 Incoming seawater (circa 10 C) fills a 200 L header tank upstairs (see below) that circulates through two [Aqualogic Optima Compact Plus 15 kW inline heat pumps](https://aqualogicinc.com/products/heating/#heaters) that are plumbed in series and fed with a 2400 GPH pump.
-Two of the tanks downtairs are then fed off a circulation loop that runs downtairs and back and driven by a 2400 GPH pump.
+Two of the tanks downstairs are then fed off a circulation loop that runs downstairs and back and driven by a 2400 GPH pump.

 Here is a picture of the heated header tank upstairs (without its lid):